-This repulsion and lust see-saw between beautiful white women and hormonal Chinese officers was prevalent all over the years 1930-33, and so it's no surprise one shows up in a Josef Von Sternberg-Marlene Dietrich film: Shanghai Express, a Chinese general played by Warner Oland (another white guy in Asian make-up) who hijacks the title train and won't let it go until Dietrich agrees to stay behind with him.
+This repulsion and lust see-saw between beautiful white women and hormonal Chinese officers was prevalent all over the years 1930-33, and so it's no surprise one shows up in a 1933 Josef Von Sternberg-Marlene Dietrich film: Shanghai Express.
+White actor Warner Oland (who also played both Charlie Chan and Fu Manchu in the same approx. era) hijacks the title train and won't let it go until Dietrich agrees to becomes his mistress.
 She will, because she's heroic, but it's implied that this would be a fate worse than death.
 Luckily Anna May Wong stabs him in a race-appropriate act of post-rape retribution before this miscegenation fantasia gets any farther.
 And the censor wipes his brow.

 |Shangai Express by Erich Kuersten - 2008|

 Anna May Wong played another 'entertainer' who felt this way, the previous year, in in the 1931 Fu Manchu sequel Daughter of the Dragon.
 Japanese actor Sessue Hayakawa plays a smitten detective who starts presuming that, since he's young and Asian and so is she, he can dictate who her friends are and make all sorts of won't-take-the-hint advances.
-Wong prefers the rich white guy, of course, even if she means to kill him and even if he's played by Bramwell Fletcher, an Englishman so delicate he makes David Manners seem like Marlon Brando.
+Wong prefers the rich white guy, of course, even if she means to kill him and even if he's played by Bramwell Fletcher, an Englishman so ineffectual he makes David Manners seem like Marlon Brando.
 We're meant, I think, to be a little repulsed by Haywakawa and simultaneously to secretly root for Wong's plans of vengeance agains the Petries, and to identify with the sense of love and duty she feels for her infamous father.
-And naturally we'd hate to see her throw away her happiness with this stiff Uncle Tom of an Asian detective, and Fletcher's little better.
-Anna meanwhile can have any white man she wants, as they all want to sew some wild oats with an exotic flower, though of course its understood none of them would ever marry her.
+We'd hate to see her throw away her happiness with this stiff Uncle Tom of an Asian detective, and Fletcher's little better.
+Anna meanwhile can have any white man she wants, as they're all beguiled, though of course its understood none of them would ever marry her.
 Good heavens!